Google Analytics – Website Tracking and Reporting

 -

-What will the campus-wide transition to Google Analytics 4 look like?
+What did the campus-wide transition to Google Analytics 4 look like?

-With the transition to GA4, we are using this as an opportunity to restructure our campus GA account(s) to be more cohesive and to track user engagement across the entire ucr.edu domain (all sites hosted on Drupal), while still having the ability to drill down into specific segments as needed.
+We used the transition from UA to GA4 as an opportunity to restructure our campus GA account(s) to be more centralized.
+We are now using two main GA4 codes to track traffic across the entire ucr.edu domain (all live sites hosed on Drupal), with the ability to drill down into specific websites using our report filters.

 Trainings and Resources